Victor L. Brown

-In 1961, Brown was called as second counselor to John H. Vandenburg in the presiding bishopric.
-In 1972, he succeeded Vandenburg.
+In 1961, Brown was called as second counselor to John H. Vandenberg in the presiding bishopric.
+In 1972, he succeeded Vandenberg.

 In 1985, Brown was released as Presiding Bishop and called as a member of the First Quorum of the Seventy and as president of the Salt Lake Temple.
 He was designated an emeritus general authority in 1989.
 Brown died at Salt Lake City, Utah.